Toxoplasma Gondii Antibody

 What do my test results mean?

-Test results can show whether you have higher levels of immunoglobulin G (IgG) or
+Test results can show if you have higher levels of immunoglobulin G (IgG) or immunoglobulin

-The results can tell your healthcare provider whether you have a new, acute infection
+The results can tell your healthcare provider if you have a new infection or had an

 How is this test done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in

 your arm or hand.